RahulAlluriUmd/ece5831-2024-final-project/README.md

 ## ECE - 5831 Final Project
-    This is private repo for final project from course ECE 5831.
-Breifly explains the datasets, presentations, report, and a demo video link.
+    This public repository serves as the final project for the course ECE 5831.
+Within this repository, you will find detailed descriptions of the datasets utilized and the presentations and reports created as part of the project.
+Here is a demo video link showcasing our work's key features and findings.

     presentation link: https://youtu.be/PWsSp1XHrxY
     Code Demo: https://youtu.be/kHwqIJc1rS8